 I travel a lot for both work and leisure, and its often only when on a long flight or relaxing on vacation that I am able to spend much time reading.
-I read various things, but on occasion, I like books about travel.
+My library is somewhat diverse, as I read various things, including books about travel.
 I recently finished “In a Sunburned Country” by Bill Bryson.
 This one is about his travels throughout Australia.
 My introduction to Bryson was his stories from hiking the Appalachian Trail, called A Walk in the Woods.
 He does a good job of injecting lots of humor into his travelogues.
 His takes on travel are detailed like a guide book, with a healthy dose of jokes.

 I have spent a little time in Australia, and it is one of my favorite destinations.
 One of the themes of the book is the massive expanse of the country, and how vastly undiscovered it still is.
 In my 2 trips to Australia, I have only spent any significant times on the east coast; on the Great Barrier Reef, Cairns, and in Sydney and Melbourne.
 Not that I needed any more reason to return, but in Bryson’s travels, he traverses many more parts of the country that I have seen, and makes it sound so enjoyable, I’m ready to go back.